elizabethexpialadocious/my-randipy-1/README.md

 * `user_id`

 for the user whose playlist(s) you want to make a randomized version of.
-Normally this will be you and you kind fund your ID at https://developer.spotify.com/console/get-current-user/ (hint: mine is a long number but I'm not sure if that's universal).
+Normally this will be you and you can find your ID at https://developer.spotify.com/console/get-current-user/ (hint: mine is a long number but I'm not sure if that's universal).

-Put those things in a `cred.py` file in the same folder as `randipy` and you should be good to go.
+Put those things in a `cred.py` file in the same folder as `randipy.py` and you should be good to go.

 This script relies upon `spotipy` and `randomname`, so be sure to install those with `pip`.
 Good luck!